Faster cosmological analysis with power spectrum without simulations: Theory

 There are many ways to calculate the equation~(\ref{eq:F_fun_comp}) by rearranging the order of the matrix/vector multiplications.
-For example, for \(F_{2, ij}^{\mathrm{comp}}\) we can write it as \((P^W_{,b_{G_{i}}})^T D^T D P^W_{,b_{G_{j}}}\).
+For example, for \(F_{2, ij}^{\mathrm{comp}}\) we can write it as \((P^W_{l,\mathrm{lin}, i})^T D^T D P^W_{l,\mathrm{lin}, j}\).
 However, it is not computationally efficient to calculate \(F_{2, ij}^{\mathrm{comp}}\) this way because \(D^T D\) has the same dimension as the uncompressed precision matrix, which will not speed up the code.
 Having investigated different approaches, we found the most computationally efficient way was to pre-compute \(D P_d\) and \((D P_d)^T D P_d\) because the data vector does not change during MCMC.
-Then during each step in MCMC, we calculate \(D P^W_{,b_{G_{i}}}\) and \(D P^W_{\mathrm{const}}\) first, then we use the transpose operation to find \((D P^W_{,b_{G_{i}}})^T\) and \((D P^W_{\mathrm{const}})^T\) because the transpose operation is much faster than matrix multiplication.
-After transposing, both the model and data power spectrum are compressed, so now the matrix multiplication is faster.
+Then during each step in MCMC, we calculate \(D P^W_{l,\mathrm{lin}, i}\) and \(D P^W_{l, \mathrm{const}}\) first, then use the transpose operation to find \((D P^W_{l,\mathrm{lin}, i})^T\) and \((D P^W_{l, \mathrm{const}})^T\) because the transpose operation is much faster than matrix multiplication.
+After transposing, both the model and data power spectrum are compressed, so the matrix multiplication is faster.
 We then substitute the compressed power spectra into equation~(\ref{eq:F_fun_comp}) and equation~(\ref{eq: Marg_L}) to find the marginalized likelihood.

 Compression has several benefits.
 The MOPED algorithm significantly reduces the dimension of the data vector.
-Therefore, to reach the same precision, we will need fewer simulations to estimate the covariance matrix as shown in Fig \ref{fig:bias_error}.
-Additionally, the chi-squared calculation is one of the slowest parts when sampling the posterior with MCMC.
-Reducing the size of the data vector speeds up the MCMC algorithm and we don't have to multiply by the covariance matrix after the compression because any matrix multiplied by the identity matrix is itself.
+Therefore, we will need fewer simulations to estimate the covariance matrix to reach the same precision as shown in Fig \ref{fig:bias_error}.
+Furthermore, the chi-squared calculation is one of the slowest parts when sampling the posterior with MCMC.
+Reducing the size of the data vector speeds up the MCMC algorithm.
+Lastly, we don't have to multiply by the covariance matrix after the compression, which also speeds up the MCMC.